hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Clissold Park is lovely.
 * Abney Park Cemetery Trust -  a beautiful cemetery, especially wonderful for a stroll on a hot summer day as it stays cool.
-* La Fromagerie - cheese shop.
+* La Fromagerie - an awesome cheese shop.
 * Parkland Walk that connects Finsbury Park and Highgate Wood is a lovely running route.

 **Food and drink:**